Urigo/tortilla/README.md

 **command:** `tortilla release bump <type>`

 Bumps the current release of the tutorial.
 This will create some new release tags accordingly and will update the associated history branch.
 The provided type represents a [semver version type](http://semver.org/) (major, minor and patch) we would like to bump.
+We can also specify `next` as the release number which will then store a weak reference to the potential upcoming version; this means that by the time we release another `next` version or another stable release, the most recent `next` version should be overridden.

 - *option:* `-m, --message [message]` - A message describing the newly created release.
 If not provided, and editor will be opened instead where we can type a full document.